Xbox-Homebrew/bounties/README.md

-# List of solved bounties
+# List of completed bounties